Groundwater Sustainability Plan

 - How the GSP will be implemented

-The Napa County Groundwater Sustainability Agency (GSA) is currently developing a GSP for the Napa Valley Subbasin with help from a Groundwater Sustainability Plan Advisory Committee (GSPAC), professional technical consultants, a facilitation team and Agency staff.
-The GSPAC is reviewing and discussing draft sections of the GSP in monthly public meetings.
-The final draft of the GSP is due to the GSA by November 1, 2021.
+The Napa County Groundwater Sustainability Agency (GSA) has developed a GSP for the Napa Valley Subbasin with help from a Groundwater Sustainability Plan Advisory Committee (GSPAC), professional technical consultants, a facilitation team and Agency staff.
+The GSPAC reviewed draft sections of the GSP in monthly public meetings and submitted a final draft of the GSP to the GSA on November 1, 2021.

-The GSA must adopt and submit a GSP to DWR by January 31, 2022.
-There will be a 60-day public comment period after submission.
+The GSA adopted the Groundwater Sustainability Plan on January 11, 2022 and submitted the GSP to DWR on January 31, 2022.
+DWR has 20 days to complete their initial review prior to making the GSP public on their SGMA portal.
+DWR will then offer a 75-day public comment period.
 DWR has two years to determine whether the GSP meets the requirements of SGMA.

 The GSP must be updated every five years.
 Annual reporting is required to demonstrate implementation actions and progress towards either achieving or maintaining groundwater sustainability.

-Click on the diagram below for a larger view on page 1 and a transcript on page 2 (PDF):
+Click on the GSP Schedule diagram below for a larger view on page 1 and a transcript on page 2 (PDF):